Goal Setting Tips

-The following broad guidelines will help you to set effective goals:
+The following broad guidelines will help you to set practical goals:

 State each goal as a positive statement: Express your goals positively – ‘Execute this technique well’ is a much better goal than ‘Don’t make this stupid mistake.’

-Be precise: Set a precise goal, putting in dates, times and amounts so that you can measure achievement.
-If you do this, you will know exactly when you have achieved the goal, and can take complete satisfaction from having achieved it.
+Be precise: Set a specific goal, putting in dates, times, and amounts so that you can measure achievement.
+If you do this, you will know precisely when you have achieved the goal and can take complete satisfaction from having achieved it.

 Set priorities: When you have several goals, give each a priority.
-This helps you to avoid feeling overwhelmed by having too many goals, and helps to direct your attention to the most important ones.
+This helps you avoid feeling overwhelmed by having too many goals and direct your attention to the most important ones.